-JAKARTA, NETRALNEWS.COM - If you have a habit of sitting for long while watching television every day, be careful because you may be at twice the risk of developing blood clots or condensed blood.
+JAKARTA, NNC - If you have a habit of sitting for long while watching television every day, be careful because you may be at twice the risk of developing blood clots or condensed blood.

 The findings suggest that the risk of blood clots in the leg, arm, hip and lung vessels, known as venous thromboembolism or VTE, increases with the amount of time spent watching television even if people get the recommended amount of physical activity.

 "Watching TV itself is not bad, but the bad thing is we tend to snack and sit still for long while watching," says Mary Cushman, Professor at the University of Vermont in Burlington.
 For this study, the study team studied 15,158 middle age participants (45-64 years).